discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 <Skill name="Tides of Time"/> can be aligned with defiance breaks, but prevent holding it for too long, otherwise you could drop out on <Boon name="Might"/>.

-<Skill name="Well of Action"/> grants <Boon name="Fury"/> and 1/3 of your <Boon name="Might"/> application after a 3 second delay, so be careful of not missing out.
+<Skill name="Well of Action"/> grants 1/3 of your <Boon name="Might"/> application and <Boon name="Fury"/>, after a 3 second delay, so be careful of not missing out.

 ### Sustained Healing